Mr-Bear121/SNHU/Software Test and Automation/README.md

 Southern New Hampshire University
 08/24/2024

-The following software focus was on creating a test service and creating Unit Tests associated with them.
+The following software focuses on creating a contact service and creating Unit Tests associated with them.

 The software requirements for these services were outlined beforehand.